SIGNS: BEFORE PROHIBITION

 There was an early reverse glass painted corner sign made for Bavarian made in the 1890's by the Cincinnati Sand Blast Co.
 It had glue chip lettering, a zinc frame and probably a wood backing.
 Around 1900 it was hung in the Rathskeller and used for a group photo in 1902.
 It was also prominently displayed in the Bavarian Tap Room after Prohibition until the brewery closed in 1966.
 The image of this sign below left is from a professional black and white photo taken by the brewery and that is from the Schott Family Collection at the Behringer-Crawford Museum.
 Please see the Tap Room for photos of this sign as it was displayed.
 As depicted in the top of the sign, an image with two lions became part of the trademark for Bavarian.
 Above this image it appears there may have been some flaking on the sign.
 Even though a color photo of this sign was unavailable and the whereabouts of it are unknown, please see a similar sign for Kamm & Schellinger Brewing Co. also made by the Cincinnati Sand Blast Co.
 In addition, a sign that was restored that duplicates the noted Bavarian sign, possibly made by another company somewhat later, is shown in color and in a gold frame below - courtesy of David Green.
 The center of this sign was also enlarged on the far right.
 In comparing these two Bavarian signs, it appears that besides a difference in the width and style of the frames, there are some subtle variants in the designs and the lettering treatment for "Bavarian" and "Beer" is also different.
 These signs are highly prized and desired by collectors.

-Known as a Vitrolite sign, this sign was made by the Meyercord Co. in Chicago, IL, beginning around 1900.
-These signs are made of milk glass usually with either a tubular metal or wood frame.
-The graphics were painted on the exterior and the glass could be flat or curved.
-They curved signs were typically used as outdoor corner signs, as many saloons were located on corners.
-These signs were later made so that lighting could be inserted in the frame to illuminate the sign.
-Some of the earlier signs were also modified to accommodate lighting.
-Vitrolite signs were made for many brewers, as well as other types of firms, e.g. distillers, cigar makers, dairies and others.
+Vitrolite is pigmented glass that was used for signs and as a structural building material.
+It was made by the Meyercord Co. in Chicago, IL, beginning around 1907.
+This material came in different colors and was particularly popular from 1910 into the 1930s for panels on the exteriors of buildings during the Art Deco movement.
+Similar material was made by other companies, but it was generically called Vitrolite.
+Since it was easy to clean and reduced bacteria it was also used for interior treatments, e.g. table tops, counters, bathroom walls and partitions, wainscots, ceilings, etc. The signs helped promote the early introduction of Vitrolite before Prohibition and were usually made of milk glass with either a tubular metal or wood frame.
+Graphics were painted on the exterior of the signs and the glass could be flat or curved.
+They were typically used as outdoor corner signs, as many saloons were located on corners.
+These signs were occasionally made or modified so lighting could be inserted in the frame to illuminate the sign.
+Vitrolite signs were made for over two dozen different brewers, as well as other types of firms, e.g. distillers, cigar makers, dairies and others.
 They are extremely collectible.